nilearn/nilearn/doc/extracting_data.rst

 :class:`NiftiMapsMasker` and :class:`NiftiLabelsMasker` are described
 in this section.

-Nisl provides several downloaders to get a brain parcellation.
+Nilearn provides several downloaders to get a brain parcellation.
 Load the `MSDL one
 <https://team.inria.fr/parietal/research/spatial_patterns/spatial-patterns-in-resting-state/>`_: